-6.1 FERC Project Boundary Modifications
+6.1.
+FERC PROJECT BOUNDARY MODIFICATIONS

 Pursuant to 18 CFR § 4.41, the Project boundary must encompass all lands necessary for Project purposes, including the O&M of the Project over the term of the FERC license.
-SCE has reviewed the existing FERC boundary and identified locations where lands should be added or removed from the Project boundary.
-Results of SCE's review are summarized in Section 8.9.7.3 - Evaluation of the Accuracy of the Current Project Boundary of this Exhibit E. Proposed changes include the following:
+SCE reviewed the existing FERC boundary and identified locations where lands should be added or removed.
+Results of SCE's review are summarized in Section 9.9.7.3 - Evaluation of the Accuracy of the Current Project Boundary.
+SCE's proposed boundary modifications described above would result in the land ownership within the FERC boundary as described in Table 6.1-1Table 6.1-1.